blab/cartography/docs/cartography.md

 In MDS, the the joint analysis improved the visualization of clusters between A2 and A2/re.
 The joint embedding was also able to contain clade 3c2.A in the center of the embedding without spilling into clade A4 like it did in the HA analysis.

+Comparing the UMAP embedding to the tree as well as the distance analysis between the HA and HA+NA embedding, the larger distance between A1a and A1 in the combined embedding suggests significant reassortment in the NA chromosome.
+This reassortment is seen in the tangle tree between HA and NA, where the A1a HA clade is split into multiple locations in the NA tree, which suggests A1 reassorting with 3C2.A and A1a.
+These reassortments are clearly shown in the UMAP joint embedding, where A1a is more distant from A1.
+Subclades from 3C2.A, such as three strains that have reassorted with A1 in the NA tree and, are also seen in the joint embedding.
+Clades A4 and 3c2.A are less distant in the joint embedding, suggesting that there is significant reassortment between the clades.

 <iframe src="https://blab.github.io/cartography/HaNaAnalysisFinalChart.html" style="width: 400px; height: 400px;" frameBorder="0"></iframe>
 ![Interactive full chart of all four embeddings with HA only embeddings on the top row and HA and NA embeddings on the bottom row; zoomable with interactive tooltips](HaNaAnalysisFinalChart.png){#fig:HANAFullChart .static-embedding}